Dr. ir. Anne Fleur van Veenstra

 Every day, policy makers and public servants face complex challenges.
 Some of these challenges are: fighting long-term unemployment, meeting sustainability goals and anticipating technological impact.
 These policy makers and public servants are expected to develop effective, timely and preventive interventions to address these issues.
 Together with governmental agencies, TNO explores ways of using Artificial Intelligence to support policy development and decision making processes with data-driven insights.

-Public policy and services
+Contact us about Public policy and services

 Decision-making can be hugely improved through data-driven insights.
 Providing new data-driven insights will help in identifying societal threats, risks and opportunities at an early stage.
 It can also improve how we use existing data.
 Governments typically have access to a rich set of data.
 Think of data on residential energy usage, income and media usage.
 AI can also be used to search and analyze large bodies of public documents such as case law, permits and scientific reports to support and improve fair decision making processes.

 Furthermore, AI techniques, such as natural language processing and image recognition, can be used to identify patterns in society and in individual behaviour.
 The use of AI to obtain new insights and identify societal threats, risks and opportunities at an early stage can support effective public interventions.